DraymondHIT/syntactic-constituent-extraction/README.md

 - When there is no object, the program will return just SV parts.
 - When there is no mod for subject or object, the program will return (subject, '') or (object, '').
 - When there is no cause-and-effect relationship in the sentence, the program will return None.
-Otherwise, a dictionary contains keys named `cause` and `effect` will be returned.
+Otherwise, a dictionary containing keys named `cause` and `effect` will be returned.

 ## TODO

-- Realize batch processing
+- [ ] Realize batch processing

+- [ ] Improve the accuracy of cause-and-effect relationship extraction